ammrat13/ammrat13.org/_posts/2025-08-16-multiple_covering.md

 <img src="/assets/2025/08/16/noncontractible_path.svg"/>
 <figcaption>
-An example of a path in @@\Conf{\CC}{n}@@ that can't be contracted to a point: two points orbiting a common center.
-Interestingly, if one point follows its path before the other, the path is contractible.
-Only having both points move at the same time causes their difference to encircle the origin.
+An example of a path in @@\Conf{\CC}{n}@@ that can't be contracted to a point: two points orbiting a common center, both reaching their midpoint at the same time.
+Interestingly, if one point follows its path before the other, the path may be contractible.
+Only having both points move in sync causes their difference to encircle the origin.
 </figcaption>
 </figure>